A

 NC: occurs in North Carolina

-(i/E): introduced from Europe
+(i/E): species introduced from Europe

 (ph): species with a photo in the FONT website